ernstlab/CNEP/README.md

 *FULLCHROMBYLABELDIR* -- directory where full chromosome predictions are written for single label sets

-The directory with the final CNEP predictions in wig format is *CNEPDIR*
+The directory with the final CNEP predictions in Wig format is *CNEPDIR*

-Additionally the defaults for thenumber of samples per classifier is 1,000,000, the number of classifers being ensembled is 10, and the number of portions for predictions is 10.
+Additionally the defaults for the number of samples per classifier is 1,000,000, the number of classifers being ensembled is 10, and the number of portions for predictions is 10.